Sound of Freedom (film): Accuracy

-The film was inspired by the life of Tim Ballard, who left the Department of Homeland Security around 2013 and founded Operation Underground Railroad (O.U.R.) to work with local police in other countries to catch child sex traffickers.
+The film was inspired by the work of Tim Ballard, who left the Department of Homeland Security around 2013 and founded Operation Underground Railroad (O.U.R.) to work with local police in other countries to catch child sex traffickers.
 The film's central plot point, that of a brother and sister lured to a photo shoot in Honduras, is not an event that Ballard has claimed actually happened.
 According to American Crime Journal reporters, Ballard embellished details about the story told in the film.

 Ballard stated that, "Some things are definitely overreported."
 He did not go into the jungle by himself to rescue a little girl, nor did he kill a man to rescue a child.
 According to Ballard, the island rescue Operation Triple Take involved both minors and adults, while the film portrays all victims as children.
 Ballard claimed that his team not only rescued 54 minors, but 123 individuals at two additional locations.
+Colombian broadcaster Noticias Caracol reported that the real operation, known as "Operación Cristal 2," took place in Cartagena in October 2014 and led to the rescue of 54 minors; five suspects were prosecuted, four of whom were convicted and sentenced to 16 years’ imprisonment each, with one acquitted.
+The broadcaster reported that although a Cartagena appellate court upheld the convictions in October 2024, all four convicted traffickers remained free because of expired legal deadlines, and that authorities were seeking to recapture them.

 The real-life O.U.R. has been criticized for its conduct during sting operations and has been accused of exaggerating claims regarding its work.
 The actual organization's practices have come under scrutiny, including using inexperienced donors and celebrities as part of its jump team, a lack of meaningful surveillance or identification of targets, failing to validate whether the people they intended to rescue were in fact actual trafficking victims, and conflating consensual sex work with sex trafficking.
 Ballard himself was removed as the head of O.U.R. following an internal investigation in 2023.
 In a December 2023 statement posted on its website, the organization said an independent law firm reached the conclusion that Ballard had "engaged in unprofessional behavior that violated O.U.R.'s policies and values."

 Many experts in the anti-trafficking movement voiced concern about the movie's portrayal of human trafficking.
 Anti-trafficking experts noted that the movie's focus on human trafficking constitutes a very small segment of the overall problem, that trafficking is often perpetrated by people known to the victim rather than kidnapping by strangers, that anti-trafficking interventions have changed significantly since the ten-year-old story depicted in this movie, and that self-liberation rather than heroic rescues is the predominant way through which individuals escape trafficking situations.